noahhusby/aiostreammagic/docs/equalizer_api.md

 > The API endpoint for the volume limit seems to have changed with the latest update.
 > It used to be `/zone/state`.

+From the Cambridge Audio documentation: This sets the maximum volume that other streaming services like AirPlay, Spotify, TIDAL Connect and Google Cast can set.
+The front panel, remote control and StreamMagic app volume controls can override this setting.

 ```bash
 # Set volume limit (0-100%)
 curl "http://<DEVICE_IP>/smoip/zone/audio?volume_limit_percent=<value>"